Spitfire-Frozone/Dungeons-and-Dragons/Isle-of-the-Forsaken/Session-0.md

 ~~~
 Vola-Shump: Nooo!
 ~~~
 Seeing Paelius falling off the dragon, Vola-Shump brings out their harp, plays a fiddly tune and flies up to land on Tiamat's back.
 They savagely swipe at Tiamat, critically savage attacking her.
-Orla-Nim
+Orla-Nim makes Crown of Stars deal more damage to the Red Dragon before polymorphing into a Giant Ape and pulls Baern out of combat on her back.
+Tiamat flies up into the sky and once again tries to shake the assailants on her back.
+Vani gets flung off the dragon into the forest but she manages to use the tree branches to break some of her fall.
+Vola-Shump and Sola manage to cling on but Tiamat, lands next to the Great Ape and attacks it.
+Baern summons Spirit Guardians to attack the surrounding dragons makes his spirit weapon pierce Tiamat.

+At this point, all of Tiamats heads turn to look at a mountain in the distance.
+A bright light appears from the mountain and Tiamat shrieks.
+We bought enough time for the Wizards!
+As Vani breaths a side of relief.
+An massive explosion rocks the mountain destorying capital city and a shockwave echoes throughout the surrounding lands.
+We fade into dust.
+Vola-Shump and Sola dissapears with Tiamat and wake up in Hell.

+*vision fades*